kubermatic/kubermatic/README.md

 --external-url=dev.kubermatic.io
 ```

-Valid dev label value must be 63 characters or less and must be empty or begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
+Valid worker-name label value must be 63 characters or less and must be empty or begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
 The dev label should be also unique between a pair of api<->controller.